MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider.md

 Following are the key features of Remote Share Provider:
 - This provider is built in SharePoint, hence no additional installation process is needed as compared to FILESTREAM provider.
 - This provider supports offload Binary Large Object (BLOB) storage to remote SMB system and totally enables content database storage in SQL server side.
-Therefore, with the same amount of limitation of content database, as in 200GB size, more file volumes can be stored in one content database.
+Therefore, with the same amount of limitation of content database, as in 200-GB size, more file volumes can be stored in one content database.
 Hence, it helps not only to reduce the cost for storage but also for the maintenance.
 - There is no diagnostic PS cmdlet to check the data completeness to figure out storage problem.'
-- By leveraging the existing backup and restore methodology of SMB system, it provides relatively reasonable disaster recover.
+- By applying the existing backup and restore methodology of SMB system, it provides relatively reasonable disaster recover.

 ## Limitations of Remote Share Provider

 Remote Share Provider introduces the new storage system into SharePoint.
 Any additional system can introduce complexity and reliability downgrade in some circumstances.
 As it is based on RBS, following are some of the limitations that are also applicable to Remote Share Provider:
 - Encryption is not supported on BLOBs, even if transparent data encryption is enabled.
 - RBS does not support using data compression.
 - As content database and BLOB storages are separated.
 Backup and restore from farm and content database level are not enough for disaster recovering.
-BLOB storages need to be backed up and recovered at the same time when performing farm and content database level backup and recover.
+BLOB storages need to be backed up and recovered at the same time when performing farm and content database level back up and recover.

 ## Advantages and Disadvantages of Remote Share Provider